ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/01-What-is-a-cluster.md

 The acronym HPC refers to a High Performance Computer - but what does that really mean?
 We will spend a little bit of time introducing some core language.
-- The *cloud* refers to any computing resources which are not right in front of you, or any remote resources.
 - *Local workstation* in this course will refer to the computer in front of you, whether that's a desktop, laptop, tablet, or other device.
 - *Supercomputer* refers to one particular type of high performance computer,